 Active read/write licenses: Number of successful connections currently utilizing a read/write license

 Active viewer licenses: Number of successful connections currently utilizing a read-only license

 Clicking Refresh will update the page.

 Connections that do not successfully log in have not authenticated.
 These connections may appear as shown below with only an IP address and no Last call time stamp.
 Typically, they will not remain displayed.
 To clear them, click Refresh.
 Alternatively, perform a server restart.

 Administrators can obtain additional statistics for specific user operations as well as login counts.
 The statistics are captured in a Statistics log file, if the Server Administrator has configured this option.
 To find out more about which operations are captured and how to visualize the statistics, see Working with the Statistics Log.

 In the below Logged on example, there are:

-- 4 client sessions ("admin" logged in with swAdmin2 client, "john.doe" logged in with swArchitect client and the swExplorer client from the same computer, and "jane.smith" logged in as a read-only user to the mirror server with the swExplorer client)
+- 3 client sessions ("stacey.klein" logged in with swAdmin2 client, "jim.smith" logged in with swArchitect client, and "debby.clark" (read-only user) logged in with the swExplorer client to the mirror server

 - 1 mirror server with 1 read channel and 5 write channels